What We Provide

 -

-Recovery Road Community of Practice and Education (COPE) - the purpose is to connect persons who use drugs/persons who inject drugs (PWUD/PWID), persons in recovery, and others with lived/shared experience with a communal space to address/reduce stigma and prevent overdose.
+Recovery Road Community of Practice and Education (COPE) - The purpose of this learning cohort is to connect persons who use drugs/persons who inject drugs (PWUD/PWID), persons in recovery, and others with lived/shared experience with a communal space to address/reduce stigma around substance use, increase community awareness of harm reduction principles, and increase help seeking behaviors.